clydeio/clydeio/BUTLER.md

 - `[GET] /filters`: Returns an array with all the configured filters (empty if there is no one configured).
 See `/filters/{idFilter}` to see the `filter` structure.

 #### `[POST] /filters`
 - `[POST] /filters`: Adds a new filter.
-Operation expects need values to create a filter instane:
+Operation expects need values to create a filter instance:
   ```json
   {
 		"module": "node module path",